ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

     ```bash
     kgp -n apic-control
     NAME                               READY   STATUS    RESTARTS   AGE
-    apic-hybrid-ada-bc5fcd58-6ghvb     1/1     Running   0          18s
+    ampc-hybrid-ada-bc5fcd58-6ghvb     1/1     Running   0          18s
-    apic-hybrid-als-76b499bc7c-d4566   1/1     Running   0          17s
+    ampc-hybrid-als-76b499bc7c-d4566   1/1     Running   0          17s
-    apic-hybrid-als-76b499bc7c-rgtqb   1/1     Running   0          17s
+    ampc-hybrid-als-76b499bc7c-rgtqb   1/1     Running   0          17s
-    apic-hybrid-rda-64cfdb558b-7kz2s   1/1     Running   0          17s
+    ampc-hybrid-rda-64cfdb558b-7kz2s   1/1     Running   0          17s
     ```

-2. The `apicentral-hybrid` helm installation creates a namespace named `apic-demo` and deploys a service called `apic-hybrid-list`.
+2. The `ampc-hybrid` helm installation creates a namespace named `apic-demo` and deploys a service called `ampc-hybrid-list`.
 Run the following command to verify this demo service is running.

     ```bash
     kgp -n apic-demo
     NAME                                READY   STATUS    RESTARTS   AGE
-    apic-hybrid-list-598f8f9b4b-9wsc6   2/2     Running   0          90s
+    ampc-hybrid-list-598f8f9b4b-9wsc6   2/2     Running   0          90s
     ```

 3. The installation creates resources, which provide configuration to the API Discovery Agent and the Resource Discovery Agent.
-You can use the Axway CLI to verify the agents are configured and running, and to list the resources that are expect to exist as a result of the agents discovering the `apic-hybrid-list` service.
+You can use the Axway CLI to verify the agents are configured and running, and to list the resources that are expect to exist as a result of the agents discovering the `ampc-hybrid-list` service.

     ```bash
     axway central get apispecs -s mesh-demo